-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step Continue the physical and digital parent resource center with resources in English and Spanish.
-(Magnets, Library and Online)
+Action Step Investigate options for a Behavior Intervention Support Group to meet with student struggling with coping and behavior management skills.

-Funding Sources Title I, Part A
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

+Supportive Learning Environment

-Method for Monitoring Website with resources
+Method for Monitoring Meeting minutes

-Implementation and Effectiveness Parent Evaluations for Title 1
+Implementation and Effectiveness Behavior Contracts

-Position/Role Responsible Jennifer Kogod
+Position/Role Responsible Chuck Bennett

-Parent Liasion
+Lynn Murphy

+School Counselor

 Timeline for Implementation Yearly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

+the LEA implementing in carrying

+out this action step(s)?